 Figure 20.
 Top: Error in position indication; Bottom: Error in posture indication.

-The average position error of the instructions in this experiment was approximately 1.25 cm for the voice switching method and approximately 2.82 cm for the head gesture switching method, and a significant difference was observed between the two conditions in Wilcoxon signed-rank-sum test.
-This result depicts that the voice recognition method is more accurate in indicating the position.
-Since the instruction error of the position instruction alone in section 2.2.1 was 1.32 cm, this result shows that the head gesture switching method has a negative effect on the accuracy of the location instruction.
-The reason for the increased error in the head gesture is attributed to the shift in the position indication, because when the head is tilted to switch from position to posture instructions, the direction of the face moved accordingly.
-In addition, in the actual oral questionnaire, there were several comments that it was difficult to tilt the head without moving the direction of the face during the head gesture.
+The average position error of the instructions in this experiment was approximately 1.25 cm for the voice switching method and approximately 2.82 cm for the head-gesture switching method, and a significant difference was observed between the two conditions in the Wilcoxon signed-rank test.
+This result demonstrates that the voice recognition method is more accurate in terms of indicating the position.
+Since the instruction error of the position instruction alone in Section 2.2.1 was 1.32 cm, this result shows that the head-gesture switching method has a negative effect on the accuracy of the location instruction.
+The increased error in the head-gesture result can be attributed to the shift in the position indication; when the head is tilted to switch from position to posture instructions, the direction of the face moves accordingly.
+In addition, in the questionnaire, there were several comments noting that it was difficult to tilt the head without changing the direction of the face while indicating using the head gesture.

-The average error of posture instruction was approximately 3.56 ° for the voice switching method and approximately 1.78 ° for the head gesture switching method, and a significant difference was observed between the two conditions in Wilcoxon signed-rank-sum test.
-This result shows that the accuracy of the posture indication is higher when switching by head gestures.
-This result was attributed to the fact that the posture instruction is an isometric input.
-In the posture instruction, as long as the head is rotated from the origin, the posture of the cursor will continue to rotate.
+The average error for the posture instruction was approximately 3.56 ° for the voice switching method and approximately 1.78 ° for the head-gesture switching method, and a significant difference was observed between the two conditions in the Wilcoxon signed-rank test.
+This result shows that the accuracy of posture indication is higher when using head gestures.
+This can be attributed to the fact that posture instruction is an isometric input; as long as the head is rotated from the origin, the posture of the cursor will continue to rotate.
 If the operator uses head gestures, the instruction can be rapidly switched to stereotactic instructions, and consequently, the cursor posture can be fixed at the moment the continuously rotating cursor reaches the target posture.
-In the voice-based switching method, there is a delay between the time the voice command is uttered and the time the uttered voice is recognized as a command by voice recognition.
+In the voice-based switching method, there is a delay between the time the voice command is uttered and the time the uttered voice is recognised as a command by voice recognition.